Best Foods to Eat for Gut Health

 Kefir is like drinkable yogurt.
 It's made when kefir grains, which are colonies of yeast and lactic acid bacteria, ferment the sugars in milk, giving it a slightly thicker consistency and tart flavor.
 Similar to yogurt, kefir is packed with probiotics.

-Buy plain kefir (instead of flavored) to skip added sugars.
-Due to fermentation, kefir has a slightly tart and acidic taste, which makes it tasty added to a breakfast smoothie instead of milk.
-Or try substituting kefir for milk in overnight oats for a healthy combo of probiotics and fiber.
+Buy plain kefir (instead of flavored) to skip added sugars or make your own kefir.
+Due to fermentation, kefir has a slightly tart and acidic taste, which makes it a tasty addition to a breakfast smoothie in place of milk.
+Or try substituting kefir for milk in one of our overnight oats recipes for a healthy combo of probiotics and fiber.

 Kombucha is a tart, fizzy tea made by adding a SCOBY (symbiotic colony of bacteria and yeast) and sugar to green or black tea.
 It's then fermented for a week or more.
 During fermentation alcohol and gases are produced, giving the kombucha natural carbonation.
-The amount of alcohol is usually less than 0.5% alcohol by volume (although some have been found to have closer to 2-3%).
+The amount of alcohol is usually less than 0.5% alcohol by volume (ABV)—and commercially-prepared kombucha is required to keep it no higher than this amount (federal law states that any product with more than 0.5% ABV must be regulated and marketed as an alcoholic beverage).
+Some homemade kombucha's, however, have been found to have closer to 2-3% ABV.

-Additionally, acetic acid and lactic acid bacteria are produced, the latter of which is known to function as a probiotic.
+When fermenting tea, lactic acid bacteria are produced, which are known to function as a probiotic.
 When consuming kombucha made from green tea, you'll also get the antioxidant properties associated with tea.
 Keep in mind that some kombuchas, like those made from black tea, contain caffeine.
-Others have artificial sweeteners, which can negatively alter gut bacteria, so read labels.
+Others have artificial sweeteners, which can negatively alter gut bacteria (and defeat the purpose of drinking it), so read labels—or make your own.

 Miso is a fermented paste made from soybeans, barley or rice.
 Similar to other fermented foods, beneficial bacteria are produced in the fermentation process.
 You'll also get some protein if you eat miso made from soybeans.
 A little bit goes a long way, which is good since miso is also high in sodium.